DarthJahus/YuanTip-Telegram/README.md

 ### Yuancoin daemon configuration

-A `iocoin.conf` file is needed in data directory.
+A `yuancoin.conf` file is needed in data directory.

 (sample)